KOMPOSITA: Contributions to Reinhart Koselleck’s “Space of Resonance”

 Our thanks go to Jan Eike Dunkhase (Berlin), Britta Hochkirchen (Friedrich Schiller University Jena), and Willibald Steinmetz (Bielefeld University) for brainstorming together on the idea of the KOMPOSITA glossary; to Bettina Bock von Wülfingen (Berlin) and Sean Franzel (University of Missouri) for conversations on “Translating Koselleck;” to the Editorial Board of the blog “Geschichtstheorie am Werk/Theory of History at Work” for hosting this project: Britta Hochkirchen (Friedrich Schiller University Jena), Philipp McLean (Bielefeld University), Lisa Regazzoni (Bielefeld University), and Bettina Severin-Barboutie (Université Clermont Auvergne); and finally, to all the contributors who have helped make this “space of resonance” (Resonanzraum) sound.

-Bettina Brandt, Jonathon Catlin, Jana Kristin Hoffmann and Lisa Regazzoni
+Bettina Brandt, Jonathon Catlin, Jana Hoffmann und Lisa Regazzoni

 Editorial assistance and technical design: